AlexDatTr/data-science-job-market/README.md

 In order to do that, I use method present by [Reme Ajayi](https://medium.com/@Olohireme/job-skills-extraction-from-data-science-job-posts-38fd58b94675) and [Nikita Sharma](https://confusedcoders.com/wp-content/uploads/2019/09/Job-Skills-extraction-with-LSTM-and-Word-Embeddings-Nikita-Sharma.pdf).
 From viewing the job description, we can see that most phrases described a skill follows certain grammar structure.

+1. Noun Phrase: optional determinate, any number of adjectives, a noun, noun plural, proper noun with additionals following
+2. Noun Phrase Variance: maybe preposition, any number of adjective or nouns, any plural nouns or singular nouns
+3. Verb Phrase: any Verb followed by any number of Nouns
+4. Noun between Commas:  any number of a singular or plural noun followed by a comma followed by the same noun, noun, noun pattern